KimpossibleG/billfold/README.md

 ## Contributing

 The BillFold team comprises [Rick Dsida](mailto:rick.dsida@icloud.com), [Kim Girard](mailto:kimberley.girard@gmail.com), [Mikee Pourhadi](mailto:mikeepourhadi@gmail.com), and [Caleb Rugg](mailto:calebrugg@gmail.com).
-If you have questions about the app or would like to contribute, please open an issue and/or submit a pull request to this respository.
+If you have questions about the app or would like to contribute, please open an issue and/or submit a pull request to this respository using the below process:

-## Pickles-Approved Git Process

 ### To start working on the app:
 1. git clone "the master"